HsiangHung/Machine_Learning_Note/ML_fundamentals/Gradient_Descent/README.md

 [Why not always use the ADAM optimization technique?]: https://datascience.stackexchange.com/questions/30344/why-not-always-use-the-adam-optimization-technique/30347
 [[Data Science: Why not always use the ADAM optimization technique?]
 Why not always use the ADAM optimization technique?](https://datascience.stackexchange.com/questions/30344/why-not-always-use-the-adam-optimization-technique/30347)

+[A Gentle Introduction to Mini-Batch Gradient Descent and How to Configure Batch Size]: https://machinelearningmastery.com/gentle-introduction-mini-batch-gradient-descent-configure-batch-size/
+[[Jason Brownlee] A Gentle Introduction to Mini-Batch Gradient Descent and How to Configure Batch Size](https://machinelearningmastery.com/gentle-introduction-mini-batch-gradient-descent-configure-batch-size/)